-Summer’s unbearable temperatures can lead to something even more uncomfortable - heat rash, also known as prickly heat, an itchy red rash that causes a stinging or prickly sensation.
+Summer’s warm temperatures can lead to something even more uncomfortable - heat rash.
 Though it's common in infants, heat rash can affect adults, too, especially during hot, humid weather.
-Robert I. Danoff, DO, an osteopathic family physician from Philadelphia, tells us what we need to know in order to prevent heat rash this summer.

 When You Should See Your Doctor

-“Most heat rash cases do not require medical care,” says Dr. Danoff.
-“The best way to treat the rash is to cool your skin and prevent sweating,” he continues.
 Heat rash tends to clear quickly on its own, usually disappearing within a matter of hours or a day once skin is cool.
-However, severe forms may need medical care.
-Dr. Danoff recommends visiting a physician if you or your child has symptoms that last longer than a few days or observe signs of infection, such as:
+However, it's time to make an appointment with a physician if you or your child has symptoms that last longer than a few days or you observe signs of infection, such as:

 Increased pain, swelling, redness or warmth around the affected area.

 Golden yellow crust formation or pus draining from lesions.